vmware/cluster-api-provider-cloud-director/tests/e2e/doc.md

     - Wait for the cluster becomes `provisioned` and all the machine states become `provisioned`
     - Validate the kubeConfig of the workload cluster
     - Apply the CRS of CNI/CPI/CSI
+    - Apply the Antrea YAML on the cluster
     - Wait for all the machine states become `running`
+    - Verify if the infra ID of the cluster is set on the VApp metadata
   - Resize the workload cluster
     - increase the worker pool node count of the workload cluster
     - monitor the new machine show up and then become running
+    - Verify if the RDE node pools section reflect the correct node count
     - decrease the worker pool node count of the workload cluster
     - monitor the replicas of machines become correct
+    - Verify if the RDE node pools section reflect the correct node count
   - delete the workload cluster
     - delete all the objects from capiYaml except `secret`
     - Ensure the workload cluster is deleted